-networks (CBN) can be seen as a collection of assumptions about causal dependence: (CBN1) Dependence is directed, acyclic, and can be quantified as conditional probability.
+The causal Bayes nets theory of causation (?, ?) describes the structure of dependence between events, isolating a special role for a set of interventions.
+CBN can be seen as a collection of assumptions about causal dependence: (CBN1) Dependence is directed, acyclic, and can be quantified as conditional probability.
 (CBN2) There is independence / indirect dependence.
 (CBN3) There is a preferred set of variables, the "interventions", which are outside the system-they depend on nothing.
 (CBN4) Interventions influence only one variable.
-(CBN5) For each causal system the intervention set is known.
-In addition, assumptions are often made about the functional form of dependence (for instance, that interventions are "arrow-breaking").
+(CBN5) The intervention set is known for each causal system.
+In addition, assumptions are often made about the functional form of dependence (for instance, that interventions are "arrow breaking").
 For simplicity we will address only the aspects of this theory that determine the structure of the dependency relation and will assume (CBN1).